 Acer Running Slow?
 8 Ways to Speed up Your Acer Laptop or Desktop PC

-The goal is simple: you decide for yourself how to diagnose and speed it up, no need to spend time and money going to a computer repair shop for help.
-Though in some situations, you might have to.
-For example, when your Acer hardware fails and you can't turn on the machine.
+Our goal is simple: you decide for yourself how to diagnose and speed it up, no need to spend time and money going to a computer repair shop for help.

 1. Startup is slowing you down

-If your Acer is slow after you press the start button to boot Windows operating system, your PC probably has too many startup programs or services.
-Not only do they increase boot times, but they’ll continue to slow you down thereafter.
+If your Acer laptop or desktop is only slow after you press the start button to boot it up, your PC probably has too many startup programs or auto-run services.
+Not only do they increase boot times, but they'll continue to slow you down thereafter.

 How to fix it: Manage your startup applications.
-Here's a list of helpful tutorials you can refer to:
+Here's a list of helpful tutorials you may refer to for further information.

 - How to Manage Startup Applications in Windows 8 or 10 | How-To Geek

 - 3 Ways to Prevent a Program from Starting Automatically | Indiana University Knowledge Base